lorensen/VTKExamples/src/VTKBook/Chapter6.md

 There are advantages and disadvantages to both the edge-tracking and marching cubes approaches.
 The marching squares algorithm is easy to implement.
 This is particularly important when we extend the technique into three dimensions, where isosurface tracking becomes much more difficult.
 On the other hand, the algorithm creates disconnected line segments and points, and the required merging operation requires extra computation resources.
 The tracking algorithm can be implemented to generate a single polyline per contour line, avoiding the need to merge coincident points.

+!!! warning "Missing Figure"
     **Figure 6-5** Sixteen different marching squares cases.
 Dark vertices indicate scalar value is above contour value.
 Cases 5 and 10 are ambiguous.

 <figure id="Figure6-6">
  <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestMarchingCasesA.png?raw=true width="640" alt="Figure 6-6">
  <figcaption><b>Figure 6-6</b>.
 Marching Cubes cases for 3D isosurface generation.
 The 256 possible cases have been reduced to 15 cases usin symmetry.
 Red vertices are greater than the selected isosurface value. <a href="../../Cxx/VisualizationAlgorithms/MarchingCasesA/" title="MarchingCasesA"> See MarchingCasesA.cxx</a> and <a href="../../Python/VisualizationAlgorithms/MarchingCasesA/" title="MarchingCasesA"> See MarchingCasesA.py</a>.</figcaption>
 </figure>

+!!! warning "Missing Figure"
+    Figure *6-7* Using marching triangles or marching tetrahedra to resolve ambiguous cases on rectangular lattice (only face of cube is shown).
+Choice of diagonal orientation may result in "bumps" in contour surface.
+In 2D, diagonal orientation can be chosen arbitrarily, but in 3D diagonal is constrained by neighbor.

 As mentioned previously, the 3D analogy of marching squares is marching cubes.
-Here, there are 256 different combinations of scalar value, given that there are eight points in a cubical cell (i.e., 2 *^8^* combinations). **Figure6-6** shows these combinations reduced to 15 cases by using arguments of symmetry.
+Here, there are 256 different combinations of scalar value, given that there are eight points in a cubical cell (i.e., $2^8$ combinations). **Figure6-6** shows these combinations reduced to 15 cases by using arguments of symmetry.
 We use combinations of rotation and mirroring to produce topologically equivalent cases.

 <figure id="Figure6-10">
  <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/VisualizationAlgorithms/TestMarchingCasesB.png?raw=true width="640" alt="Figure 6-10">
  <figcaption><b>Figure 6-10</b> Marching Cubes cases for 3D isosurface generation.
 The 256 possible cases have been reduced to 15 cases using symmetry.
 Dark vertices are greater than the selected isosurface value. <a href="../../Cxx/VisualizationAlgorithms/MarchingCasesB" title="MarchingCasesB"> See MarchingCasesB.cxx</a> <a href="../../Python/VisualizationAlgorithms/MarchingCasesB" title="MarchingCasesB"> and MarchingCasesB.py</a>.</figcaption>
 </figure>

-Using marching triangles or marching tetrahedra to resolve ambiguous cases on rectangular lattice (only face of cube is shown).
-Choice of diagonal orientation may result in "bumps" in contour surface.
-In 2D, diagonal orientation can be chosen arbitrarily, but in 3D diagonal is constrained by neighbor.

 An important issue is *contouring ambiguity*.
 Careful observation of marching squares cases numbered 5 and 10 and marching cubes cases numbered 3, 6, 7, 10, 12, and 13 show that there are configurations where a cell can be contoured in more than one way.
 (This ambiguity also exists when using an edge tracking approach to contouring.)
 Contouring ambiguity arises on a 2D square or the face of a 3D cube when adjacent edge points are in different states, but diagonal vertices are in the same state.